canaknesil/limon/README.md

 - GNU Make
 - g++

-### Additional dependencies for developers who wants to develop Limon parser
+### Additional dependencies for developers who want to develop Limon parser

 - GNU Bison 3.5 or higher
 - Flex 2.6 or higher